4ms/metamodule-plugin-sdk/docs/graphic-displays.md

   solvable problem but requires us to use a different polygon rendering library.

-- SVGs cannot be drawn.
+- SVGs and textures cannot be drawn.
 Keep in mind nanosvg != nanovg.
 There is no support for nanosvg or for drawing textures.

 - There are some differences in how mulit-line text is wrapped.
 Some nanovg functions used for helping do this manually are not implemented (nvgTextBoxBounds(), nvgTextMetrics(), ...).

 ## Using fonts

 TTF fonts are supported.
 The .ttf file must be present either in your plugin's assets or in the rack component library's assets.

-These fonts already provided by the rack component library:
+The following fonts are already provided by the rack component library, and can be accessed using `std::shared_ptr<Font> font = APP->window->loadFont(asset::system("res/fonts/NAMEOFFONT.ttf"));`

  - DSEG7ClassicMini-Bold.ttf
  - DSEG7ClassicMini-BoldItalic.ttf